groovy-tutorial/groovy-tutorial/book/parts/02_VariablesDataTypes/06_ListsSets.md

 It may surprise some programmers that `println mixed[-3]` is valid - it's a very handy approach to accessing list items from the end of the list.
 Item `-1` is the last in the list so `mixed[-3]` will be the value `true`.

 # Sets
-Sets are much like arrays but each element in a set is unique:
+Sets are much like lists but each element in a set is unique:

 ````
 def names = ['sally', 'bob', 'sally', 'jane'] as Set